-To assign dialogs to the activity simple drag the required dialogs from the Available Activity Dialogs pool and drop into the Assigned Activity Dialogs pool.
-The order in the Assigned Activity Dialogs pool is the order as the dialogs will be presented in the Ticket Zoom screen.
+To assign dialogs to the activity simple drag the required dialogs from the Available User Task Activity Dialogs pool and drop into the Assigned User Task Activity Dialogs pool.
+The order in the Assigned User Task Activity Dialogs pool is the order as the dialogs will be presented in the Ticket Zoom screen.
 To modify the order simply drag and drop the dialog within the pool to rearrange it in the correct place.

-Note: This order is specially important in the first activity, since the first activity dialog for this activity is the only one that is presented when the process starts.
+Note: This order is specially important in the first activity, since the first user task activity dialog for this activity is the only one that is presented when the process starts.

-In this example we need to assign only the Recording the demand activity dialog.
-Drag this dialog from the Available Activity Dialogs pool and drop into the Assigned Activity Dialogs pool.
+In this example we need to assign only the Recording the demand user task activity dialog.
+Drag this dialog from the Available User Task Activity Dialogs pool and drop into the Assigned User Task Activity Dialogs pool.

-After all fields are filled in, click on the Save and finish button to save the changes and go back to the process management screen.
+After all fields are filled in, click on the Save and finish button to save the changes and go back to the project management screen.